 Field Description module This field specifies the module on to which to load the SEE machine.
 The value must be an integer.
-A module with this ID must be configured on the client computer. machine_file This field specifies the file name of the SEE machine.

-Field Description userdata This field specifies the userdata file name to pass to the SEE machine on start- up.
+A module with this ID must be configured on the client computer. machine_file This field specifies the file name of the SEE machine. userdata This field specifies the userdata file name to pass to the SEE machine on start- up.
 If this field is blank (""), the SEE machine is loaded but not started.
 By default, this field is blank. worldid_pubname This field specifies the PublishedObject name to use for publishing the KeyID of the started SEE machine.
 If this field is blank (""), the KeyID is not published.
 This field is ignored if the value of the userdata field is blank. postload_prog This field specifies the program to run after loading the SEE machine in order to perform any initialization required by the SEE machine or its clients.
-The specified program must accept an argument of the form -m module#.
-To run see-sock-serv directly on the nShield HSM, set this field to sockserv. postload_args This field specifies arguments to pass to the program specified by the postload_prog field.
+The specified program must accept an argument of the form -m module# .
+To run see-sock-serv directly on the nShield HSM, set this field to sockserv .

+Field Description postload_args This field specifies arguments to pass to the program specified by the post- load_prog field.
 The argument -m module# is automatically passed as the first argument.
 The postload_args field is ignored if postload_prog is not specified or is blank.
 To run see-sock-serv directly on the nShield HSM, set this field to '-p 'pubname. pull_rfs This field specifies whether the SEE machine name and userdata should be pulled from the RFS.
-The default is 0: set to 1 to pull the SEE machine and userdata from the RFS before loading on the remote module.
+The default is 0: set to 1 to pull the SEE machine and user data from the RFS before loading on the remote module.
 This field will be ignored if set on client machine configurations.
-This field will be ignored if set on client machine configurations.
-This field will be ignored if set on client machine configurations.
 This field will not be added to existing configuration files if you are upgrading an image.
-If you require the new functionality enabled by this field, you can add the field to the load_seemachine section of your existing configuration file.
+If you require the new functionality enabled by this field, you can add the field to the load_seemachine section of your exist- ing configuration file.